 Enjoy the sounds of the rainforest from your comfortable room, which can be your choice of either classic, premium, or superior accommodation.
 Unlike most other lodges, the Posada Amazonas also offers wireless internet so you can share images and maintain contact with friends and family.

 The nearby lake provides a great place to explore on small catamarans to find the resident family of giant otters, as well as hoatzin birds, caiman crocodiles and horned screamers.
 In addition to wildlife, enjoy cultural activities like visiting a working community farm and touring the ethnobotanical trail.
 From Posada Amazonas Lodge, you can also visit a small clay lick to see parrots.

-Providing a comfortable base for your rainforest adventures, head out with your professional jungle guide to enjoy the 30-meter canopy tower, rainforest walks, night hikes, and choose from a selection of add-on rainforest activities, such as mountain biking, canopy climbing, kayaking, and more.
+Providing a comfortable base for your rainforest adventures, head out with your professional jungle guide to enjoy the 30-meter canopy tower, rainforest walks, and night hikes scouting for wildlife.